betaflight/betaflight/.devcontainer/README.md

     sudo podman run -it --rm --privileged --volume=/dev:/dev -v "$PWD":/workspace --name betaflight betaflight
 ```

+Note that both commands are run with `sudo` and this gives a completely separate environment.
+This also means that commands like `sudo podman ps -a` will not show containers started with `podman` without `sudo` and vice versa.

+Once the rootfull Podman container is running you can connect to it with whatever IDE you want.

 ## Known limitations and quirks

 While devcontainers can be made truly universal for SW development this is not fully possible for this project due to the requirement for direct HW access to the flight controller on the USB bus.
-This becomes an issue with rootless podman that struggles to pass HW to the container.
+This becomes an issue with rootless Podman that struggles to pass HW to the container.
 Here docker has an advantage because its daemon actually runs as root.

 What this means for development in a devcontainer is that when calling for example: